Do you own a law firm and want to compete with the big-name law firm brands?

 Here are some examples:

-I advise clients to find something they enjoy and turn it into a marketing tactic.
+I tell clients to find something they enjoy and turn it into a tactic.
 If you like to write, write blog posts and e-books.
 If you would rather speak at events, make frequent appearances.

-Test all marketing tactics and adjust.
+Test each tactic and adjust.